adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

     You can skip the atom addition if you are using :py:class:`.Atom` instances, not the string literals in the :py:meth:`.SpinHamiltonian.add_bond` method.
     The atom will be silently added to the system.
-    When string literal is used, atom object is extracted from the exchange Hamiltonian, thus it has to be explicitly added first:
+    When string literal is used, atom object is extracted from the spin Hamiltonian, thus it has to be explicitly added first:

     .. doctest::